 🔼Etymology of the name Abel-meholah

-The second part of the name Abel-meholah comes from the root group חול and is identical to the feminine noun מחולה (mehola), meaning a dancing:
+The second part of the name Abel-meholah comes from the root group חול (hul) and is identical to the feminine noun מחולה (mehola), meaning a dancing:

 For a meaning of the name Abel-meholah, both NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names suggest Meadow Of Dancing.
 BDB Theological Dictionary reads Dance-Meadow.
-And if we would follow the insights of HAW Theological Wordbook of the Old Testament, the name Abel-meholah would rather mean Brook Of The Dance.
+And if we would follow the insights of HAW Theological Wordbook of the Old Testament, the name Abel-meholah would rather mean Stream Of The Dance.